devfire/pii-removal/README.md

 # Overview
 This solution removes PII from gzipped log files.

 What constitutes "PII" is passed as a `-p` parameter and must be a valid regex.
 Multiple matches are supported with a `|` separator.
+Make sure to use `"SSN|CC"` to satisfy the original submission requirements.

 To run, `git clone` this repo and then execute `cargo build --release` to build an optimized binary.
 # Requirements